An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: Introduction

 \section{Introduction}

 In business, devising optimal production or ordering strategies is important for operational efficiency.
 Companies that aim to meet demand over a time frame while minimizing their expenses will encounter variants of the lot sizing problem.
 The problem requires optimizing orders, production costs and storage expenses, given the constraints of limited capacity and complex cost structures.
 There is extensive research in this field which signifies its importance in manufacturing efficiency.

 A closely related problem is the Gas Station Problem of \cite{khuller}, which generalizes a simple variant of the lot sizing inventory problem to graphs.
 Some of the relevant prior work is shown in the table below.

-In this paper, we tackle the single-item capacitated lot sizing problem with a 1-breakpoint, all-units quantity discount.
+In this paper, we tackle the single-item lot sizing problem with a 1-breakpoint, all-units quantity discount.
 We focus on a specific monotonic variant of the problem where unit purchase prices follow a non-increasing trend over the planning horizon and there are no setup costs.
 We analyze key structural properties of the optimal solution under these conditions.
 These properties are then used to design a hybrid dynamic programming algorithm of $O(n\log n)$ time complexity, where $n$ denotes the number of periods.